 Below are the steps and actions I took to reach my financial goal and yes, it was not straight forward, as much of life is not.

 I have 3 degrees, after my 2nd Masters, I was so thrilled to be part of the finance profession.
 I went through the normal interview process and was selected for the Senior Position.
-I really enjoyed the department, I was surrounded by professional veterans in the industry and they would constantly share their knowledge.
+The department was centered around improving your skills and was surrounded by professional veterans in the industry who would constantly share their knowledge.

 I was so happy in my position and wanted to grow with the company.
-There was an anniversary lunch for one of the Senior Managers, in her speech she stated that she had been with the company for 25 YEARS!! (my thoughts — say what!!)
+There was an anniversary lunch for one of the Senior Managers, in her speech she stated that she had been with the company for 25 YEARS!!
 I was NOT patient to wait for 25 years for her position, I needed to find a way to get promoted, both position and salary.
 My conclusion, time to get a promotion as well as the salary.
-Below are the chain of events.
+Below are the chain of events:

 The first step was to take an inventory of all my skills, listed my degrees and the courses I took.
 I went through all my M.B.A & M.A.F.M courses, then listed all the courses that were relevant to the next position.
 The objective was to gain additional experience without changing jobs.
 For instance, if my next desired position was Senior Accountant, below is the framework I used

-Job Responsibility – I made a list of all the responsibilities that the new Position required was required to have.
+- Job Responsibility – I made a list of all the responsibilities that the new Position required.
 I Googled similar positions and used the Company’s internal job posting boards and made a list of the job descriptions and started to work on showcasing my qualifications & experiences

 SIX FIGURE JOURNEY

 I found out the Accounting and Finance departments worked hand-in-hand with Technology (as most departments do) The end users in Technology were not so familiar with Accounting Rules and Regulations and constantly needed their input.
-Based on the Grad School Catalogues I had and research from the top Consulting Firms in the world (Big Four), I found an entry point where I could get highly compensated and duties at a larger scale.
+I researched top Consulting Firms in the world (Big Four), I found an entry point where I could get highly compensated and duties at a larger scale.
 For instance, JD Edwards-Oracle Software (for it to function for the Accounting or Finance department, it has to be customized.
 The customizations, happen in the IT Department)

 I started researching top compensating jobs in Accounting and Financial Firms, Internal & External Job Boards.
 I was able to get an outline of the top paying jobs in my industry and cross-industries.
-The new obstacle was to identify the skills needed to qualify for the six figure positions.
-I went back to where it all started, found consolidated and quality information from my Grad School Counselor.
-I was not going to get another degree, but I was able to find out the list of courses, skills needed and different career paths.
-I took the new found knowledge and enrolled in much cheaper institutes.
-I was able to get practical experience and not just theory.
+The new obstacle was to identify the skills needed to qualify for the six-figure positions.
+My Grad School Counselor provided great information and insight such as a list of courses, skills needed and different career paths.
+This information allowed me to find cheaper institutions to enroll in and get practical experiences

 Now that I had the skills, I studied my new Desired Job.
 I created a new email address and started to receive email alerts of the desired jobs.
 Below are some tips I applied: